o124/archlinux-virtualbox-host/README.md

    vbox-base exited with code 0
    ```

-Clearly, the same happens when the `docker.service` stops,
+The same happens when the `docker.service` stops,
 for instance because the Docker host computer shuts down or reboots.